List of Law & Order: Special Victims Unit characters: Ken Randall

-Kwasi Tutuola or as he prefers Ken Randall is Detective Tutuola's son and is first mentioned in "Counterfeit", where Fin stated he loved old cop weapons.
+Kwasi Tutuola, or, as he prefers, Ken Randall, is Detective Tutuola's son and is first mentioned in "Counterfeit", where Fin stated he loved old cop weapons.
 Fin stated that Ken is 18.
 He is introduced in the season 6 episode, "Haunted", in which Tutuola is shot after trying to prevent a robbery.
 Ken reveals to his father that he is openly gay in the season 7 episode, "Strain".
 In the season 7 episode, "Venom", Ken is arrested after he was found digging in a vacant lot while he was intoxicated.
 It is discovered that Ken was searching for the woman and baby that his half-brother, Darius, said he had killed.
 This puts heat on Tutuola within the squad, as he fights to exonerate his son and prove that Darius is a murderer.
 When Darius cons SVU into getting his confession without his lawyer present, the case continues in the season 8 finale, "Screwed".
 Ken returns to try to help his father and the rest of the detectives find evidence to convict Darius.
 While being questioned on the stand, Ken's mother is forced to reveal that Darius was a product of rape by her own father.
 This news left Ken stunned that Darius is also his uncle.
 Afterwards, he and his father mutually cut ties with Darius for his actions.
 During the season 13 episode, "Learning Curve", Ken asks for Sergeant Munch's help in revealing to his father that he is getting married.
 But before Ken is able to tell his father, his fiancé is brutally attacked.
 While at the hospital, Munch tells Tutuola that the man is Ken's fiancé, which makes Tutuola determined to find the attackers.
 Eventually, Alejandro recovers from his injuries and he and Ken marry.
 As of "Intersecting Lives", Ken and Alejandro are expecting a child, having found a surrogate; to Ken's surprise and relief, Fin is excited about becoming a grandfather.

 During "Send in the Clowns ", Ken and Alejandro visit Fin at his job for his birthday.
-They are shown to have been successful in adopting a baby boy named Jaden, who Fin dots on to his coworkers.
+They are shown to have been successful in adopting a baby boy named Jaden, who Fin dotes on to his coworkers.

 In "Down Low in Hell's Kitchen", Ken assists SVU in tracking down a serial rapist attacking gay men outside a bar.